Fredotez/Numerical-Computing/README.md

-# Numerical-Computing
+# Computing Algorithms
-This repository contains work material for the course:  CST82333 - Numerical Computing
+This repository contains implementations of various computing algortithms such as Regression, Normalization, Ordinary Differential Equations to process information based on some given data